mpark/wg21-pattern-matching/match_and_do.md

 This relies on each `do`-type being convertible to the `match`-type.
 It starts to suck when the return isn't value-based and convertible like this.

-The trailing return type needs to be specified at all 3 levels: return type, `match` type, and the `do` type.
+The trailing return type may need to be specified at all 3 levels:
+Function return type, `match` type, and the `do` type.

 Even with just `auto&`, it gets annoying: